eliasdejong/viperlith/docs/ARCHITECTURE.md

 A "command" in this case means an "event to be processed by the single-writer".
 It could lead to a database write.
 Or not, depending on business logic.
 When a worker receives a request from a client, it will only validate the *shape* of the request.
 Workers themselves **DO NOT** process business logic.
 They simply enqueue commands for the single-writer to deal with.

 This design effectively serializes all writes at the application layer, meaning `SQLITE_BUSY` is never encountered.
 Because workers read from the same `mmap` page cache, reads scale horizontally with core count without cache duplication.
-Writes are batched for maximum throughput while still being fully serialized & ACID.
-The single-writer will drain the queues and process commands on a fixed frame rate / interval.
+Writes can be batched for maximum throughput while still being fully serialized & ACID.
+The single-writer drains the queues and processes commands on a fixed frame rate i.e. interval.
 Batching makes it possible to reach as much as [a million inserts per second](https://andersmurphy.com/2026/06/05/the-perils-of-uuid-primary-keys-in-sqlite.html).

 However, since each worker lives inside its own process, by default, they have no way of communicating with the writer's process.
 To solve this, we allocate the command queues in shared memory[^2]:
 ```